How Soda Impairs Digestion & Breeds Bad Bacteria

 Some people believe that because the hydrochloric acid in your stomach is of an even lower pH, the acidity of soft drinks should have no effect.
 Unfortunately it’s not that simple.

 Regularly drinking soda during meals can reduce beneficial gastric acid in your stomach, particularly as you get older.
-Soda’s phosphoric acid is itself a powerful acid and, while it doesn’t do the job of hydrochloric acid, it can make your stomach acidic enough to impair HCl production
+Cola’s phosphoric acid is itself a powerful acid and, while it doesn’t do the job of hydrochloric acid, it can make your stomach acidic enough to impair HCl production.

 Your stomach produces hydrochloric acid primarily to sterilize and begin breaking down protein in your food.
 Protein that isn’t properly broken down here will not be further broken down and absorbed in the upper intestine.